dubrie/dubrie.github.io/docs/books.md

 # Books

 ## Active Books
+- Slow Burn: The Hidden Costs of a Warming World by R. Jisung Park
 - Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values by Robert M. Pirsig

 ## Up Next